dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ### Maintaining the Signaling Session {#maintaining-signaling-session}

-DOTS clients, servers and relays periodically send heartbeats to each other over the signal channel.
+DOTS clients, servers and relays periodically send heartbeats to each other over the signal channel, per Operational Requirements discussed in [I-D.ietf-dots-requirements].
 The period of these heartbeats should be configurable to meet local operational requirements, and are selected protocol definition, but should be in a range allowing for reasonably rapid detection of a degraded signal channel to aid operator response to an ongoing